mmmbacon/smart_todo/planning/plan.md

   Awkard silence.

-  B - Well While we are waiting...
-Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?

-awkward silence

   B - Wellllll, while we're waiting, Lily, have you seen that new movie on Netflix called Mitchell's versus the Machines?

   L - No, Brianna, I haven't, but that sounds SUPER interesting.
 Let me just write this down with my trusty old pen and paper.